negfly300/project-self/Domain_skills/Machine_learning/Road_map/Road_map_8months.md

 # NOTE
 - Daily atleast 3 hours for ML
-- In months 1-2-3-4-5 u cna alos learn ML theory parallely
+- In months 1-2-3-4-5 u can also learn ML theory parallelly